Governance design for multiple teams

 - A shared infrastructure environment that includes resources shared by workloads in other environments.
 For example, a virtual network with a gateway subnet that provides connectivity to on-premises.

 - A production environment with the most restrictive security policies.
-May include internal or external facing workloads.
+Could include internal or external facing workloads.

-- A development environment for proof-of-concept and testing work.
+- A nonproduction environment for development and testing work.
 This environment has security, compliance, and cost policies that differ from those in the production environment.
+In Azure, this takes the form of an Enterprise Dev/Test subscription.

 - A permissions model of least privilege in which users have no permissions by default.
 The model must support the following:

-- A single trusted user at the subscription scope with permission to assign resource access rights.
+- A single trusted user at the subscription scope, treated like a service account and granted permission to assign resource access rights.

 - Each workload owner is denied access to resources by default.
-Resource access rights are granted explicitly by the single trusted user at the subscription scope.
+Resource access rights are granted explicitly by the single trusted user at the resource group scope.

-- Management access for the shared infrastructure resources limited to the shared infrastructure owner.
+- Management access for the shared infrastructure resources, limited to the shared infrastructure owners.

-- The enterprise does not want to have to manage roles independently in each of the three environments, therefore requires the use of built-in RBAC roles only.
-If the enterprise were to use custom RBAC roles, an additional process is required to synchronize custom roles across the three environments.
+- The enterprise does not want to have to manage roles independently in each of the three main environments, and therefore requires the use of only built-in roles available in Azure's role-based access control (RBAC).
+If the enterprise absolutely requires custom RBAC roles, additional processes would be needed to synchronize custom roles across the three environments.

 - Cost tracking by workload owner name, environment, or both.